 Access to Work can help people who are disabled or have a health condition that makes it hard for them to do their job.

-In the first instance, gov.uk advise you to discuss reasonable adjustments with your employer that would enable you to do your job.
+In the first instance, the UK Government advise you to discuss reasonable adjustments with your employer that would enable you to do your job.
 Reasonable adjustments could include moving your contractual hours, for example, coming in later in the morning if you find your bowels are more active then.
 Or, another adjustment might be help getting to work in the morning if taking public transport is a challenge.

 If the help you need is not covered by your employer making reasonable adjustments, then an Access to Work grant could pay for support based on your needs, such as taxi fares to work.

 You may not be eligible for Access to Work if you receive certain benefits.
 If you live in England, Scotland or Wales, for more information, see: gov.uk/access-to-work